-Hayward residents frequently voice traffic safety concerns to staff and elected officials.
-Speeding through residential neighborhoods, cut-through traffic, and bicycle and pedestrian safety continues to be sources of concern for the community.
+City residents frequently voice traffic safety concerns to staff and elected officials.
+Speeding through residential neighborhoods, cut-through traffic, and bicycle and pedestrian safety continue to be sources of concern for the community.
 Although City staff continues to address these issues, the lack of a comprehensive traffic calming program has resulted in an uneven approach in implementing traffic calming strategies.
-In the absence of a broad range of policies, residents have typically requested the installation of speed lumps, STOP signs or police enforcement, some of which are not necessarily warranted, practical or effective.
-To overcome these issues, the NTCP was developed.
-The NTCP will provide a well-defined toolbox to effectively utilize the most appropriate solutions combined with flexible policies to better address neighborhood traffic calming concerns.
+In the absence of a broad range of solutions, residents have typically requested the installation of speed lumps, STOP signs or police enforcement, some of which are not warranted, practical, or cost effective.
+To overcome these issues, a NTCP was developed.
+It will provide a well-defined toolbox to effectively utilize the most appropriate solutions combined with flexible policies to better address neighborhood traffic calming concerns.

-The purpose of the program is to develop a guide for City staff, elected officials and residents to become acclimated with the policies and procedures for the successful implementation of traffic calming strategies, evaluation and prioritization criteria and processes that will benefit Hayward residents and businesses.
+The purpose of the program is to develop a guide for City staff, elected officials, and residents to become acclimated with the policies and procedures for the successful implementation of traffic calming strategies, evaluation and prioritization criteria, and processes that will benefit City residents and businesses.